Corporate Law Update

 - A new presumption that an investor in a limited partnership (LP) or an investment fund will be acting in concert with the LP or fund, as well as any bid vehicle formed by the LP or fund, above thresholds identical to those proposed for the remodelled presumption 1.
 This would clearly have an impact on public-to-private (P2P) transactions backed by significant investors.

-- Changes to the presumption that companies act in concert with their companies.
+- Changes to the presumption that companies act in concert with their directors.
 These are designed to ensure that companies do not become entwined in offers made independently by their directors or by other companies by virtue of cross-directorships.
 The Panel is proposing similar changes to the presumption that companies act in concert with their pension schemes.

 The Panel is proposing to hold a webinar on the proposed amendments in late June or early July 2022.
 Interested parties can register their interest by emailing the Panel.